Azure portal overview

 Dashboards provide a focused view of the resources in your subscription that matter most to you.
 We’ve given you a default dashboard to get you started.
 You can customize this dashboard to bring the resources you use frequently into a single view.
 Any changes you make to the default view affect your experience only.
 However, you can create additional dashboards for your own use or publish your customized dashboards and share them with other users in your organization.
 For more information, see Create and share dashboards in the Azure portal.

 Getting around the portal

 It’s helpful to understand the basic portal layout and how to interact with it.
 Here, we’ll introduce the components of the user interface and some of the terminology we use to give instructions.
 For a more detailed tour of the portal, see the course lesson Navigate the portal.

-The Azure portal sidebar and page header are global elements that are always present.
+The Azure portal menu and page header are global elements that are always present.
 These persistent features are the “shell” for the user interface associated with each individual service or feature and the header provides access to global controls.
-The configuration page (sometimes referred to as a “blade”) for a resource may also have a left pane to help you move between features.
+The configuration page (sometimes referred to as a “blade”) for a resource may also have a resource menu to help you move between features.

 The figure below labels the basic elements of the Azure portal, each of which are described in the following table.

 |1||Page header.
 Appears at the top of every portal page and holds global elements.|